 If you want to dig in deeper, read a massive guide on all Facebook targeting options by KlientBoost’s CEO Johnathan.

 There are over 1.86 billion monthly active Facebook users.
 The more customer insights you have, the better chance you’ll have to target your ad campaigns on potential buyers.

 Facebook Audience Insights is a tool by Facebook, designed to help advertisers learn more about their target audiences, including information about geography, demographics, purchase behavior, etc.

-The Audience Insights tool allows you to learn new details about your Facebook audience, including:
+The Audience Insights tool allows you to learn new details about your audience during your Facebook ads research, including:

 - Pages they like

 - Age and gender

 - Job title